-BIOS 520/521/522 - Research Seminar Series I, II & III
+BIOS 520 - Research Seminar

-This seminar series is designed for students enrolled in the research track of the master of science in biomedical sciences program.
-Students will give formal oral presentations of the research conducted for their master's degree and which will be published in each student's thesis.
+This seminar course is designed for students enrolled in the research track of the biomedical sciences program.
+Students will give formal oral presentations of the research conducted for their master's degree and which will be published in the student's thesis.
 The presentations will be made to the members of the student's graduate advisory committee and other invited audience members (e.g., students and faculty).
-The final seminar presentation (BIOS 522) will serve as a "thesis defense" for purposes of meeting the requirements for the M.S. degree.
-Graded S/U.
+May be repeated for credit up to a maximum of three credits.